 Even if your case goes to court, it doesn't necessarily mean your house will be repossessed.
 Even if your lender has taken legal action against you, you can still reach an agreement and stop your house being repossessed.
 If no agreement can be reached at this stage, your lender still needs court permission to repossess your home.
 So, don't give up just yet.
 Instead, be sure to turn up at court and prepare to defend your claim.

 If you can't keep up with your repayments and your financial situation isn't expected to improve, selling your home quickly may be the only way to stop repossession or avoid voluntary house repossession.
 Although this is probably not ideal, it is better to sell your home yourself because you will probably get a higher price than your lender at an auction.

 One option to sell your house is through online or high street estate agents.
 If you're against the clock however this could be stressful as the average time to sell can be 6 months or more.
 Alternatively, you can use a company like us where we buy any house quickly for cash.
 The sale can be completed within 7 to 28 days enabling arrears and mortgage to be paid off and repossession stopped.

-Providing that you have equity in your home the money received from the sale of your property goes towards paying off your mortgage and any mortgage arrears that you have accrued.
-The remainder is cash in the bank for you to do with what you please.
+All you'll need is to agree on a price to sell your house, based on the value of your property.
+We'll do the rest, including instructing and paying your legal fees!
+Providing you have equity in your home, money received from the sale of your property goes towards paying off your mortgage and mortgage arrears you have accrued.
+The remainder is cash in the bank for you.

-Contact us to help you prevent repossession and to sell and rent back to clear your mortgage and debt repayments.
+Contact us to help stop repossession and clear your mortgage and debt repayments.